Cherokee Porcelain Enamel Corporation

 Cherokee Porcelain Enamel Company’s facilities include modern metal fabrication equipment.
 Our products are fabricated using a heavy gauge steel substrate.
 Colors are created with a mixture of inorganic pigments and frit (glass) and are fused to the steel substrate at 1400 to 1500 degrees Fahrenheit.

-Since beginning operation in 1946, Cherokee Porcelain has furnished products to customers in the United States, including Alaska and Hawaii, Saudi Arabia, Puerto Rico, Canada, and Denmark.
+Since beginning operation in 1946, Cherokee Porcelain has furnished products to customers in the United States and Canada.

 We specialize in: